 - Add a decoration of your choice to the gingerbread house.

-- Write your name on the top of the paper.
+- Write your name at the top of the paper.

-Have players take turns rolling a pair of dice and drawing the parts of a gingerbread house that correspond with the number they roll.
+Have players take turns rolling a pair of dice and drawing the parts of a gingerbread house that corresponds with the number they roll.
 The first player to complete all twelve instructions wins.

 02 of 05